tihrasguinho/dsql/README.md

 );
 ```

-##### After that, you will need to run the command of dsql for generate all classes for manipulate on PostgreSQL
+##### After that, you will need to run the "dsql" command to generate all classes for manipulation on PostgreSQL.

 ```shell
 dsql --generate
 ```

-##### It will create a dsql.dart file inside lib/generated/dsql.dart or if you want to generate in another directory you can use --output  or -o to pass another path!
+##### It will create a "dsql.dart" file inside the "lib/generated" directory, or if you want to generate it in another directory, you can use "--output" or "-o" to specify another path.

-##### After that, you can create a instance of DSQL class passing all the database configuration and then calling the initialize method!
+##### Afterward, you can create an instance of the DSQL class, providing all the database configurations, and then call the "initialize" method.

 ```dart
 void main() async {